zoojar/zoojar-autosigning/README.md

 Configures autosigning on a master of masters to autosign both agents and compile masters.

 ## Description
 This module will create a BASH script, `autosigning.sh` and a file `autosigning.key`, that the Puppet Master of Masters (MoM) will use as the key and [autosigning policy executable](https://docs.puppet.com/puppet/latest/reference/ssl_autosign.html#policy-based-autosigning) to sign new agents and compile masters.
+It's a solution to the fact that [autosigning is not supported with dns_alt_names](https://tickets.puppetlabs.com/browse/SERVER-572).

 ## Setup
 ### What autosigning affects